 Tips & Tricks

 - A juggernaut can deal up to 120 damage in a single attack, which is enough to one-shot many characters.
 They also move very quickly (as fast as a centaur).
-If you can't take one out at range fast and can't handle one in melee, you should run as soon as you see one.
+If you can't kill a juggernaut quickly at range and can't handle one in melee, you should run as soon as you see one.

 - If you must fight a juggernaut, try to fight it without any other monsters around to complicate things.

 - Like with many other melee threats, spellcasters can use spells that can create space between you and monsters (Iskenderun's Mystic Blast, Blink, Passage of Golubria).
 Just make sure you have enough MP left over to burn through the sizable pool of hit points this beast has; potions of magic or a means of channelling will be helpful in that regard.

 - Fleeing at normal walking speed is generally not recommended as juggernauts are fast enough to catch up to non-Spriggans, while even one or two hits can be lethal.
 Any method to speed yourself up and/or slow the juggernaut down will help.

 - A scroll of blinking is guaranteed to open a gap between you and the juggernaut, while a scroll of teleportation will usually let you get away completely (though you may need to back away while waiting for it to take effect).